Rice Memorial Church, Bengaluru: Canarese Chapel, Bangalore, 1851

 In 1851, the Canarese Chapel was raised on the grounds where Campbell's chapel stood.
 The building was much larger than the original chapel and was raised at a cost of BINR 3500 (£350), raised from the proceeds of the sale of the Mission House in Mysore.
 The opening of the New Canarese Chapel at Bangalore was reported by Rev. Campbell, Rev. Rice and Rev. Sewell and published in the Missionary Magazine and Chronicle of April 1852, along with a sketch.
 The chapel stood as an impressive European Hall in the midst of native mud houses.
 The dimensions of the chapel were length of 53 feet, width of 32 feet and height of 20 feet.
 There was an verandah outside, which served for addressing the natives during weekdays, and vestry attached to the building.
-There was also an dwelling house for the native teacher and his family.
+There was also a dwelling house for the native teacher and his family.
 The chapel was consecrated on 19 October 1851, with the opening services commenced by Rev. Rice.
 Others in attendance included Rev. Daniel Sanderson of the Wesleyan Mission, Rev. James Sewell, Rev C Campbell, many other Europeans and many prominent residents of the Bangalore Petah.
 In 1907, the Canarese Chapel was deemed as being structurally unsafe and was vacated.